sukilau/Ziff-deep-learning/3-CIFAR10-lrate/README.md

-# Convolutional Neural Network trained on CIFAR-10 - PLearning Rate Schedule and Adaptive Learning Rate Methods
+# Convolutional Neural Network trained on CIFAR-10 - Learning Rate Schedule and Adaptive Learning Rate Methods

 ## What is in this repo